 Personal information may be provided by individuals in various ways and different times.
 For example when they:

-- Make pledges and donations to support Premier (by phone, post, and online)
+- Make pledges and donations to support Premier (by phone, post, in person and online)

 - Sign petitions to raise public awareness of various issues of concern to the community

 - Request samples of our publications and books